shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 I'd like to thank Marsha M. Linehan, the author of the worksheet, and Doug Benson, the person who introduced me to it.

 > “People have not caused all their own problems; They have to solve them anyway.”

-> —Marsha M. Linehan, author of _DBT Skills Training_, includes the Dime Game worksheet
+<small>—Marsha M. Linehan, author of _DBT Skills Training_, includes the Dime Game worksheet</small>